Priyabug/Building-the-Internet-Emulator-BGP-/README.md

 # 🚀 Building the Internet Emulator

 ## 📌 Description
 **Border Gateway Protocol (BGP)** is the standard exterior gateway protocol designed to exchange routing and reachability information among **autonomous systems (AS)** on the Internet.
 It is the *glue* of the Internet and a fundamental part of its infrastructure.
-However, it is also a prime target for attacks — if compromised, attackers can disrupt Internet connectivity.
 ## Project Components

 The project provides fundamental Internet components implemented as Python classes, including: